tzach/periodic-ec2-stop/README.md

 zip -r periodic-ec2-stop.zip *

 ## deploy
-Upload the zip file to EC2 Lambda
+- Upload the zip file to EC2 Lambda.
-Make sure the function have enough privileges to stop instances
+- Make sure the function have enough privileges to stop instances.

-**Run this on you own risk!**
+# **Use at your own risk!**
-This will stop instances on you account!